Royal Aircraft Factory B.E.2: Other fronts

 While the majority of operational B.E.2s served on the Western Front, the type also saw limited use in other overseas theatres.
 At least one pair of B.E.2s were among the aircraft dispatched with No 3 Squadron for use in the Gallipoli Campaign.
 They were used to spot in support of naval bombardments, as well as being occasionally used to directly bomb ships and other targets.

 As early as 1914, some B.E.2as went to Australia, where they served as trainer aircraft for the nascent Australian Flying Corps at Point Cook, Victoria.
 In a similar fashion, the type also was adopted at the Indian Flying School at Sitapur.
-At least one B.E.2 was dispatched to Egypt to reinforce friendly forces fighting in the Eastern Mediterranean; on 16 April 1915, this aircraft participated in the bombing of El Murra.
+Several B.E.2s were dispatched to Egypt to reinforce friendly forces fighting in the Eastern Mediterranean; on 16 April 1915, one aircraft participated in the bombing of El Murra.

 A BE2e was lost in aerial combat over Salonika on 3 October 1917: the British pilot and observer were both killed and were buried by "The Bulgurs" with full military honours.
 Both were reinterred in Struma military cemetery.